DevOps-2025-Group-5/master-se-llm-chat/README.md

 cp .env-sample .env
 ```

-4. Run this command in the root to add the AUTH secret
+4. Run this command in the `client` folder to add the AUTH secret

 ```
 npx auth